Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/troubleshooting-push.md

 # Troubleshooting Push Messaging

-When implementing push messaging via the SDK, you can validate client-side implementation by verifying you've done the following steps:
+When implementing push messaging via the SDK, you can validate the client-side implementation by verifying you've completed the following steps:

 1. [Pass the device's push token to the SDK](#pass-the-push-identifier-to-the-sdk)
 2. [Verify the push token has been sent to Adobe's Visitor Identity servers](#validate-setpushidentifier-event)